polkachu/polkadot-validator/README.md

 ## Some Preparations

-First of alls, some preparation is in order.
+First of all, some preparation is in order.

 Make sure that you have a production inventory file with your confidential server info.
 You will start by copying the sample inventory file (included in the repo).
 The sample file gives you a good idea on how to define the inventory.